Cody Coyote Biography

 “He’s a rapper with a powerful message...” - CBC’s All In A Day

-While being actively engaged in the industry for over 4 years, Cody Coyote’s journey includes being up for nominations in the “Best Rap/Hip-Hop CD” and the “Single Of The Year” categories at the 2015 Indigenous Music Awards as well as the “Best Music Video” category at the 2018 Indigenous Music Awards.
+While being actively engaged in the industry for over 5 years, Cody Coyote’s journey includes being up for nominations in the “Best Rap/Hip-Hop CD” and the “Single Of The Year” categories at the 2015 Indigenous Music Awards as well as the “Best Music Video” category at the 2018 Indigenous Music Awards.
 Cody Coyote was also a recipient of the Ontario 150 Award.

 “Introducing an Indigenous Voice in Canadian Music” - Globe and Mail

 Since then his career has brought him to platforms such as the Juno showcase held at the Ottawa Music Summit on March 30th, 2017, the National Arts Centre on January 25th, 2018 and November 16th, 2018 and returning again on September 13, 2019, RBC Bluesfest on July 8th, 2018 and Westfest 2018 as a headliner.
 Cody Coyote has also toured across Canada and to the United States to perform music as well as guest speak and facilitate workshops at various venues and schools.